 About this day

 This inspirational and informative programme will appeal to all AS, A-level and IB Geography students studying or about to study globalisation, connectivity and the carbon cycle.
-Relevant and up-to-date case studies will be presented by leading geographers and there will be an inspirational talk by adventurer and explorer Ed Stafford.
+Relevant and up-to-date case studies will be presented by leading geographers.
 This day also features a special session with expert hints and tips for exam success.

 Programme & speakers